How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Testing an ignition coil without a multimeter isn’t about shortcuts—it’s about understanding how the engine reacts when something isn’t working.
 Once you know what to look for, the process becomes surprisingly clear.

-I’ve saved time, money, and stress by learning these methods, and I hope they help you do the same.
+We’ve saved time, money, and stress by learning these methods, and we hope they help you do the same.
 If you want, you can tell me what symptoms your car is showing, and I’ll help you narrow down whether the ignition coil is really the problem—or if something else deserves attention first.

 Author